Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Conclusions

 \section{Conclusions}

-Our study analyzes the EELS spectra and the spectral functions corresponding to the LO phonons of 3D doped polar semiconductors.
-We present a thorough discussion of the coupled phonon-plasmon excitations' character and the dispersion, capturing the effect of damping (linewidth broadening) in the electron-hole continuum as well.
-All calculations are referencing to actual materials, namely GaAs and anatase TiO$_2$.
-While for the later the EPI is moderate, the former belongs to the weak EPI limit.
-Thus, the comparison of these two cases permits us to identify the most important spectral features that depend on the strength of EPI, in parallel with the commonly studied influnce of the electron density.
+Our study systematically analyzes and compares features of EELS spectra and spectral functions corresponding to a LO phonon of 3D doped polar semiconductors.
+The results are obtained in the zero-temperature limit when the spectra are the sharpest, by referencing to actual materials, namely GaAs and anatase TiO$_2$.
+While for the latter the EPI is strong, the former belongs to the weak-EPI limit.
+Thus, the comparison of these two cases permits us to identify the most important spectral features that depend on the strength of EPI, in parallel with the commonly studied influence of the electron density, i.e., the adiabaticity parameter.